awsdocs/aws-server-migration-service-user-guide/doc_source/console_workflow.md

 **Tip**
 If this link takes you to the AWS SMS setup page, trim the "gettingStarted" off of the end of the URL and press return\.

 1. In the navigation menu, choose **Connectors**\.
-Verify that the connector you deployed in your VMware environment is shown with a status of healthy\.
+Verify that the connector that you deployed in your VMware environment is shown with a status of healthy\.

 1. If you have not yet imported a catalog, choose **Servers**, **Import server catalog**\.
 To reflect new servers added in your VMware environment after your previous import operation, choose **Re\-import server catalog**\.
 This process can take up to a minute\.

 1. Select a server to replicate and choose **Create replication job**\.